Sports in Washington, D.C.

 RFK Stadium was home to at least 10 professional teams.

 Capital One Arena is home to the Wizards, the Capitals, and the Georgetown Hoyas men's basketball team.

 Washington, D.C., has major league sports teams, popular college sports teams, and a variety of other team and individual sports.
-The Washington metropolitan area is also home to several major sports venues including Capital One Arena, RFK Stadium, Northwest Stadium, Audi Field, and Nationals Park.
+The Washington metropolitan area is also home to several major sports venues including Capital One Arena, Northwest Stadium, Audi Field, and Nationals Park.
+In 2030, the New Stadium at RFK Campus is expected to open on the site of the former RFK Stadium.

 The NFL's Washington Commanders were among the most successful professional sports teams in North America throughout the 1980s and early 1990s, making four Super Bowl appearances and winning three in a ten-year period ending in 1992.
-The sports of this region would then fall into a period of irrelevance; after the NHL's Washington Capitals reached the 1998 Stanley Cup Finals, none of the "Big Four" teams in the area (the Commanders, the Capitals, the NBA's Washington Wizards and MLB's Washington Nationals) would reach its league's semifinal round for several years.
+The sports of this region would then fall into a period of irrelevance; after the NHL's Washington Capitals reached the 1998 Stanley Cup Final, none of the "Big Four" teams in the area (the Commanders, the Capitals, the NBA's Washington Wizards and MLB's Washington Nationals) would reach its league's semifinal round for several years.
 The Commanders and Wizards often struggled in their respective regular seasons, while the Capitals and Nationals were known for having spectacular regular seasons followed by demoralizing playoff losses.
-(However, D.C.
-United of Major League Soccer would win several league championships during the late 1990s and early 2000s.)
+However, D.C.
+United of Major League Soccer would win several league championships during the late 1990s and early 2000s, including the inaugural season of the league in 1996.

-In 2018, the Big Four drought was broken when the Capitals defeated the Vegas Golden Knights in the 2018 Stanley Cup Finals.
+In 2018, the Big Four drought was broken when the Capitals defeated the Vegas Golden Knights in the 2018 Stanley Cup Final.
 The following year, the Nationals defeated the Houston Astros in the 2019 World Series.
 Outside of the Big Four, the Washington Mystics defeated the Connecticut Sun in the 2019 WNBA Finals, and the Washington Spirit won their first NWSL Championship when they defeated the Chicago Red Stars in 2021.

-Popular collegiate teams include the Georgetown Hoyas and Maryland Terrapins; both schools have each won an NCAA Division I men's basketball championship (Georgetown in 1984, Maryland in 2002).
-The region is also home to two regional sports television networks: Monumental Sports Network, based in Washington, D.C., and Mid-Atlantic Sports Network (MASN), based in Baltimore, Maryland.
+Popular collegiate teams in the region include the Georgetown Hoyas and Maryland Terrapins; both schools have each won an NCAA Division I men's basketball championship (Georgetown in 1984, Maryland in 2002).